Jiří Kroha: Biography

 From 1926 he began lecturing at the Brno University of Technology and in 1928 he moved with his family to Brno.
 He became close with Bedřich Václavek and joined the Left Front and the Society for Cultural and Economic Convergence with Soviet Russia.
 In 1930 he was appointed full professor of Brno technology.
 He completed a six-week trip to the Soviet Union.
 Upon his return, he embarked on intense political activity.
-From 1932 to 1933, he was chairman of the Committee for the Support of Families of Striking Miners in the Rosice - Oslavansk Region.
+From 1932 to 1933, he was chairman of the Committee for the Support of Families of Striking Miners in the Rosice–Oslavany region.

 In 1935, he was sent into permanent retirement for his left-wing public lectures, in which he attacked the existing state institution as a civil servant.
 In 1937 he was allowed to lecture again.

 After the Nazi invasion of Czechoslovakia he was arrested by the Gestapo for his Communist activities and was only released for his declining health with the request of the International Red Cross.
 He was under intense surveillance for the remainder of the Second World War.

 After the liberation of Czechoslovakia, he embarked on intense political and architectural activities.
 From 1945 to 1948 he was again the dean of the Department of Architecture and Civil Engineering of the University of Technology in Brno, in 1948 he was appointed rector of the University.
 His Studio of the National Artist (ANU) Jiří Kroha (later the Master Studio of the National Artist – MANU) worked on housing construction projects and propaganda installations of exhibitions and political events.
 The studio was dissolved in 1956.
 He has received a number of state and artistic awards for his work after 1948.